-You can sell your house before a foreclosure auction, and Sell My House Fast For Cash can help you understand your options and timing so you can take control before the auction date arrives.
+It is possible sell your house before it gets to a foreclosure auction, and Sell My House Fast For Cash can help you understand your options and timing so you can take control before the auction date.

 Understanding the Foreclosure Process: An Overview